Sain98/CTF_Writeups/picoCTF2019/Binary/OverFlow2/README.md

 ## Exploit it

-The exploit itself will work just like Overflow1 except that we have the find out where to put the arguments on the stack
+The exploit itself will work just like Overflow1 except that we have to find out where to put the arguments on the stack.

-if we look at the disassembly of 'flag' we can see it gets the args from `ebp+0x8` & `ebp+0xc`
+If we look at the disassembly of 'flag' we can see it gets the args from `ebp+0x8` & `ebp+0xc`

 source c:
 ```c